 - 20. The key features of the settlement are: - A 6.3% increase in Core Spending Power, of which 3% is attributable to the grant allocations set out above and 3.3% is attributable to council tax increases (including 1% for ASC) and tax base growth.
 This compares with an average 7.5% increase for Shire Counties. - The 2022/23 Services Grant will be distributed based on the 2013/14 local government funding formula for 2022/23 only.
 The distribution will be re-evaluated for future years in light of the proposed review of local government funding. - The Market Sustainability and Fair Cost of Care Fund is part of the government's package to support the recently announced social care reforms, providing funding for local authorities to prepare their care markets for reform and move towards paying providers a fair cost of care.

 There are a number of conditions associated with the funding which will require new consultation and market intervention activity and therefore it will not contribute towards meeting the budget deficit in 2022/23.

 - The New Homes Bonus was expected to end in 2022/23 but will instead continue for a further year to 2023/24, albeit at a reduced level and has traditionally been used for one-off purposes by the County Council. - 21.
 The final grant settlement for 2022/23 is not due out until January / February 2022.
 The impact of the final settlement will be reflected in the budget setting report to Cabinet and County Council. - 22.
-The Culture, Communities and Business Services Department, which includes Recreation, Heritage and Rural Affairs Services, has been developing its service plans and budgets for 2022/23 and future years in keeping with the County Council's priorities and the key issues, challenges and priorities for the Department are set out below.
+The CCBS Department, which includes the Corporate Health and Safety service has been developing its service plans and budgets for 2022/23 and future years in keeping with the County Council's priorities.